tricostume/WHARF/WHARF Data Set/README.md

 	14. Walk

 A detailed description of the dataset can be found at:

 1. Bruno, B., Mastrogiovanni, F., Sgorbissa, A.:
    A Public Domain Dataset for ADL Recognition Using Wrist-placed Accelerometers
    In: IEEE Int Symp on Robot and Human Interactive Communication (RO-MAN), 2014

-A description of the ADL monitoring system that we have designed on the basis of the dataset can be found at:
-1. Bruno, B., Mastrogiovanni, F., Sgorbissa, A., Vernazza, T., Zaccaria, R.:
-   Analysis of human behavior recognition algorithms based on acceleration data
-   In: IEEE Int Conf on Robotics and Automation (ICRA), pp. 1602--1607 (2013)
-2. Bruno, B., Mastrogiovanni, F., Sgorbissa, A., Vernazza, T., Zaccaria, R.:
-   Human motion modelling and recognition: A computational approach
-   In: IEEE Int Conf on Automation Science and Engineering (CASE), pp. 156--161 (2012)

 2. Version